Installing Windows 7 Without Using DVD/USB Drive [Method 2]

 So you can continue this guide in keeping these three points:

-* By using this guide you will be able to Install Windows 7/Vista, if you don’t have a DVD drive as well.
+# By using this guide you will be able to Install Windows 7/Vista, even if you don’t have a DVD drive on your PC.

-Method 2: Installing Windows 7 without using a DVD or USB via direct method
+Installing Windows 7 without using a DVD or USB

-In this method we install Windows 7 on a clean partition like the normal DVD boot method.
-Only change is we don’t use a DVD drive in this guide.
+In this method, we install Windows 7 on a clean partition like the normal DVD boot method.
+The only change is that we don’t use a DVD in this guide.
 Please follow the below instructions carefully and don’t skip any steps to make things quickly!

-4. Go back to My Computer (or Just Computer) and then double-click on the Virtual Clone Drive icon to start Windows 7 installation process.
+Step 4: Go back to My Computer (or Computer) and then double-click on the Virtual Clone Drive icon to start the Windows 7 installation process.

 Yes, you are installing Windows 7 without a DVD or USB drive!

-5. Next, follow the normal Windows 7 installation procedure to finish the installation.
-Windows may restart during the install process.
+Step 5: Next, follow the normal Windows 7 installation procedure to finish the installation.
+Your computer may restart several times during the install process.
 Worry not, everything will go fine.

-Below is the another way of installing Windows 7 without using a DVD or USB:
+Below is another way of installing Windows 7 without using a DVD or USB:

 Method 1: Installing Windows 7 Without Using a DVD or USB via Virtual PC method